 Several days after the inauguration, Jefferson encountered the president at a dinner party.
 He took the opportunity to report that Madison was not interested in the diplomatic mission to France.
 Adams replied that, in any event, he would not have been able to select Madison because of pressure from within his cabinet to appoint a Federalist.
 This confirmed Jefferson's view that the new president lacked his own political compass and was too easily swayed by partisan advisers.
 Thereafter, Adams never consulted Jefferson on an issue of national significance.
 For his part, the vice president turned exclusively to his political role as leader of the Republicans and to his governmental duty as the Senate's presiding officer.

 While in Philadelphia to commence his vice-presidential duties, Jefferson acceded to a second leadership position—the presidency of the American Philosophical Society.
 Conveniently located near Congress Hall, this august scientific and philosophical body counted among its previous leaders Benjamin Franklin and mathematician David Rittenhouse.
 Jefferson attained the post on the strength of his Notes on the State of Virginia (first English edition, 1787), which secured his reputation as a preeminent scholar and scientist and is today considered "the most important scientific work published in America in the eighteenth century."
-Within days of his inaugural address to the Senate, Jefferson delivered his presidential address to the society—a task that he found considerably more gratifying.
+Within days of his inaugural address to the Senate, Jefferson delivered his presidential address to the society—a task that he found considerably more enjoyable.
 His subject: the recently discovered fossil remains of a large animal, found in western Virginia, that he called the "Megalonyx" or "Great Claw."
 Jefferson would preside over the society until 1815.
-He considered his contributions to its proceedings among his proudest endeavors.
+He considered his contributions to its proceedings among his most gratifying endeavors.

 A Republican Leader

 After his inauguration, Jefferson had written to Aaron Burr (the former New York senator and intended vice-presidential candidate on the Republican ticket) to complain about the partisan direction of the new Federalist administration and seek his aid in building Republican support in the northeast.
-This move signalled Jefferson's intention to play an active political role during his vice-presidency.
+This move signaled Jefferson's intention to play an active political role during his vice presidency.
 With James Madison retired from the House of Representatives and the new House leader, Albert Gallatin, preoccupied with the nation's financial problems, Jefferson stood as the country's preeminent Republican leader.
 Considering himself separate from the executive branch, he felt free to criticize the Adams administration.
 Yet, to avoid public controversy, he limited his criticism to private communications with political allies, particularly after the distortion of a letter he had written in April 1796 to the Italian intellectual Philip Mazzei.

 In that letter, composed as Federalists and Republicans battled over the pro-British Jay Treaty, Jefferson had complained about the Federalists as "an Anglican monarchical, and aristocratical party" whose intention was to impose the substance of British government, as well as its forms, on the United States.
 Federalists in high government posts were "timid men who prefer the calm of despotism to the boisterous sea of liberty."
-A translated version of his strongly worded communication appeared in several European newspapers and in a May 1797 edition of the New York Minerva.
+A translated version of his strongly worded communication appeared in several European newspapers and in a May 1797 edition of the New York American Minerva.
 Liberties taken in translation served only to increase the letter's tone of partisan intemperance.
 Federalists offered the letter as evidence of the vice president's demagoguery, and the affair increased animosity between the political parties.
 Unhappy with the consequences of the Mazzei letter, Jefferson cautioned all future correspondents to "[t]ake care that nothing from my letters gets into the newspapers."

 Although Jefferson greatly respected the institution of the Senate, he had little affection for the Federalist senators over whom he presided.
 The Federalists enjoyed a 22-to-10 majority in 1797 and Jefferson expected the worst.
 Fearing that the majority might routinely employ the Senate's power to try impeachments to quiet senators who harbored contrary views, Jefferson took more than a passing interest in the impeachment proceedings against his fellow Republican, former Tennessee senator William Blount, whose trial he presided over in December 1798.
-Almost a year earlier, as the Senate worked to establish rules and procedures for the first impeachment trial, the vice president had secretly reinforced Virginia Senator Henry Tazewell's argument that Blount had a Sixth Amendment right to a jury trial, providing precedents he extracted from the parliamentary writings of William Blackstone and Richard Woddeson.
+Almost a year earlier, as the Senate worked to establish rules and procedures for the first impeachment trial, the vice president had secretly reinforced Virginia senator Henry Tazewell's argument that Blount had a Sixth Amendment right to a jury trial, providing precedents he extracted from the parliamentary writings of William Blackstone and Richard Woddeson.
 "The object in supporting this engraftment into impeachments," he wrote Tazewell on January 27, 1798, "is to lessen the dangers of the court of impeachment under its present form & to induce dispositions in all parties in favor of a better constituted court of impeachment, which I own I consider as an useful thing, if so composed as to be clear of the spirit of faction."
 Anxious to conceal his role in the Republican effort to circumscribe the impeachment power, he cautioned Tazewell, "Do not let the enclosed paper be seen in my handwriting."
 A month later, after Tazewell's effort failed, Jefferson confided to Madison that the Federalists "consider themselves as the bulwarks of the government, and will be rendering that the more secure, in proportion as they can assume greater powers."

 Alien and Sedition Acts

-Deteriorating relations with France preoccupied the government during Jefferson's vice-presidency and fostered anti-French sentiment at home.
+Deteriorating relations with France preoccupied the government during Jefferson's vice presidency and fostered anti-French sentiment at home.
 No one event caused the conflict, but a decree of the ruling Directory and a series of French proposals fueled the spreading fire.
 The decree declared that neutral ships with English merchandise or commodities could be seized.
 Congress, in turn, sought to protect American commerce by authorizing the arming of private vessels.

 In what proved to be a futile attempt to improve relations, President Adams sent three envoys to France.
 When they reached Paris in October 1797, however, the French government refused to receive them until they satisfied requirements that the Americans considered insulting.
 Minor French officials—publicly labeled "X, Y, and Z"—met with the envoys and presented proposals that included a request for a $12 million loan and a $250,000 bribe in exchange for recognition of the United States and the establishment of formal ties.
 Despite his sympathies for France, Jefferson viewed the proposals as a supreme insult, yet he understood that a war could undermine the nation's newly set constitutional foundations and strengthen the pro-British Federalist leadership.